anishmprasad/netslider/README.md

 # NetSlider

-An animated slider component for React. asdszdszdsa
+An animated slider component for React

 ### Installation